Official State of Rhode Island website

-You may print the variance request forms, fill them out, and submit them as described in the Variance Submission and Review instructions.
+A copy of each variance request form can be found on our Forms webpage.
+You can print the forms, fill them out, and submit them as described in the Variance Submission and Review instructions.

 Variances are not permanent.
 A variance does not remove the State’s obligation to offer an opportunity to work.
 A person with a variance may change their mind and choose employment in the future.
 If a person is not working in the community, this decision should be reviewed every year during an ISP review.